-Students will create a model to show how the transfer of energy can help us understand earth's hydrosphere and atmosphere systems.
-SCI.6.2 Science and engineering practices (SEPs) • Developing and Using Models Crosscutting concepts (CCCs) • Energy and Matter • Within Systems and systems models Standard Reference SCI.6.2.1 Develop and use a model to describe the cycling of water through Earth's systems driven by energy from the sun and the force of gravity.
-MS-ESS2-4 SCI.6.2.2 Develop and use a model to describe how unequal heating and rotation of the Earth causes patterns of MS-ESS2-6 atmospheric and oceanic circulation that determine regional climates.
-SCI.6.2.3 Plan an investigation to determine the relationships among the energy transferred, the type of matter, the mass and the change in the average kinetic energy of the particles as measured by the temperature of the sample.
-MS-PS3-4 Vocabulary Weather, climate, cycle, precipitation, condensation, evaporation, groundwater, atmosphere, troposphere, hydrosphere, latitude, altitude, oceanic circulation, carbon footprint, air pressure, currents, temperature, wind, gravity, rotation, revolution, conduction, convection, energy, potential energy, kinetic energy, thermal energy, matter, mass, temperature Unit Progression In this unit, students explore weather from the perspect energy and cycling of matter within a system to deverage five, students developed models of how Earth's systems reviews the systems).
-They also explored the reservoirs Unit 2, students deepen their understanding by analyzing the water cycle and the physical science underlying the Earth science and physical science concepts are then appunderstanding weather in different regions.
-Patterns of precipitation are causally related to geographical feature to the ocean, latitude, altitude, and proximity to mount is also important conceptually because of its central role phenomena and because it provides an example of a paystem that is different than the properties of its parts. elop models.
-In grade in interact (Unit 1 of the water cycle.
-In ing the processes of se processes.
-These oplied to temperature and ires such as proximity ains.
-The water cycle in weather
+SCI.
+6.2 Students will create a model to show how the transfer of energy can help us understand earth's hydrosphere and atmosphere systems.
+Science and engineering practices (SEPs) Developing and Using Models Crosscutting concepts (CCCs) Energy and Matter Within Systems and systems models Standard Reference SCI.6.2.1 Develop and use a model to describe the cycling of water through Earth's systems driven by energy from the sun and the force of gravity.
+MS-ESS2-4 SCI.6.2.2 Develop and use a model to describe how unequal heating and rotation of the Earth causes patterns of atmospheric and oceanic circulation that determine regional climates.
+MS-ESS2-6 SCI.6.2.3 Plan an investigation to determine the relationships among the energy transferred, the type of matter, the mass and the change in the average kinetic energy of the particles as measured by the temperature of the sample.
+MS-PS3-4 Vocabulary Weather, climate, cycle, precipitation, condensation, evaporation, groundwater, atmosphere, troposphere, hydrosphere, latitude, altitude, oceanic circulation, carbon footprint, air pressure, currents, temperature, wind, gravity, rotation, revolution, conduction, convection, energy, potential energy, kinetic energy, thermal energy, matter, mass, temperature TINIT Progression In this unit, students explore weather from the perspective and cycling of matter within a system to develop models.
+In developed models of how Earth's systems interact (Unit 1 reviews the systems).
+They also explored the reservoirs of the water cycle.
+In Unit 2, students deepen their understanding by analyzing the processes of the water cycle and the physical science underlying these processes.
+These Earth science and physical science concepts are then applied to understanding weather in different regions.
+Patterns of temperature and precipitation are causally related to geographical features such as proximity to the ocean, latitude, altitude, and proximity to mountains.
+The water cycle is also important conceptually because of its central role in weather phenomena and because it provides an example of a property of a whole system that is different than the properties of its parts.